allendema/searx/docs/dev/engine_overview.rst

-url                       string, url to the result site title                     string, title of the result *(partly implemented)* content                   *(partly implemented)* publishedDate             :py:class:`datetime.datetime`,
+url                       string, url to the result site title                     string, title of the result *(partly implemented)* content                   *(partly implemented)* author                    string, name of photo-author publishedDate             :py:class:`datetime.datetime`,
-                          time of publish *(partly implemented)* img\_src                  string, url to the result image thumbnail\_src            string, url to a small-preview image
+                          time of publish *(partly implemented)* source                    string, url to the source img\_src                  string, url to the result image thumbnail\_src            string, url to a small-preview image
 ========================= =====================================================